 - An official test score with a minimum of 430 on the Evidence-Based Reading and Writing section of the Scholastic Aptitude Test (SAT).

 - An official test score with a minimum of 16 on the English section of the American College Testing Program (ACT).

-- Completion of 24 transferable units from an accredited institution in the US with a GPA of 2.0 or above including the CBU course equivalent of English composition, ENG113.
+- Completion of 24 transferable units from an accredited institution in the US with a GPA of 2.0 and the CBU course equivalent of English composition, ENG113.

 Options for applicants that do not meet the English requirement: Applicants who have not demonstrated English proficiency may be granted joint/conditional admission into the undergraduate and Intensive English Program (IEP), CBU's English as a Second Language program.
 Applicants who are granted joint admission will receive a form I-20 which states they have been admitted to the undergraduate program and will receive English language instruction at CBU through IEP.

 ***All students from non-English speaking countries, upon arrival to CBU, are required to take a university placement test to ensure proper English proficiency for academic success.

 Though an admission decision can be provided before financial documents are submitted, international students must submit proof of financial support before an I-20 will be issued.
 Documentation verifying the applicant's ability to meet financial obligations (tuition, fees, books, room and board, personal expenses and health insurance) for the first year is required by the US Bureau of Citizenship and Immigration Services.
 To determine the exact amount that is required to be demonstrated for the I-20 requirement, please review our Tuition & Fees page.
 Students must send the following items before an I-20 will be issued:

 - The exact amount designated to the applicant for educational purposes.

 - Completion of the Affidavit of Financial Support (Sponsor Form).